-Poland is one of the few countries in the EU where such fraud activities are not a crime in the penal code?
+Did you know Poland is one of the few countries in the EU where such fraud activities were not a crime in the penal code until March 2019?
 Because of this, Polish used car buyers must rely heavily on the information from misleading sales descriptions of used cars.
-Luckily, CARFAX Vehicle History Reports can provide a transparent history to protect Polish used car buyers from such fraudsters.
-It is just recently the Polish government begins to also take steps towards protecting used car buyers from fraudsters.
+Luckily, CARFAX Vehicle History Reports provide a transparent history to protect Polish used car buyers from such fraudsters.
+It is just recently the Polish government has legally taken ssteps towards protecting used car buyers from fraudsters.

 In September of 2018, the Polish government first adopted a draft for a law on penalties for the action of withdrawing counters in used vehicles.
-The first reading has been completed, and it is expected the second reading and vote will take place in mid March of 2019.
-This vote would allow new regulations within the Road Traffic Act and Criminal Code to become effective as of January 1, 2020.
+The vote took place to approve this in March 2019.
+This will allow new regulations within the Road Traffic Act and Criminal Code to become effective as of January 1, 2020.
 Mileage fraud would become an offence subject to public prosecution under Article 303 of the Criminal code.
 Along side this, under Article 306a, both the performance and commission of changing the reading of odometers will be punishable anywhere from 3 months to 5 years.
 This applies to not only the mechanics who withdraw the odometer, but the individual who commissions on the service.
-It would still be allowed in certain situations to replace the odometer, for example, due to complete failure, but in this situation the driver will be required by law to report this to the station inspection vehicles.
-A car owner who does not report this will face a fine of up to three thousand zł.
+It will still be allowed in certain situations to replace the odometer, for example, due to complete failure, but in this situation the driver will be required by law to report this to the station inspection vehicles.
+A car owner who does not report this will face a fine of up to 3,000 zł.
 Also in connection to this, all police, border guards, inspection of road transport, military police, and customs services will be required to document the current state of the vehicles odometer.
 Law experts believe this law change will be the first ever basis for those effected to claim compensation at least for differences between the paid and real price regarding the real mileage.

-Used car buyers are encouraged to get a Vehicle History Report as an added layer of protection, as it's estimated by the Car Dealers Union (ZDS) that 65% - 85% of imports in Poland have been subjected to mileage fraud.* You can protect yourself now from a risky used car purchase with a free check on a vehicle here.
+Used car buyers are encouraged to get a Vehicle History Report as an added layer of protection, as it's estimated by the Car Dealers Union (ZDS) that 65% - 85% of imports in Poland have been subjected to mileage fraud.* You can protect yourself now from a risky used car purchase by starting with a free check on a vehicle.

 Sweden currently has a bill in the works to make it illegal to falsify the odometer numbers.
 Until this potential bill is passed, it is still legal to commit mileage fraud under certain situations in Sweden.While in the Netherlands, RDW, the agency that gives registration and drivers license for motor vehicles, has recently announced they will start using diagnosis-tools that can help trace mileage fraud by connecting to vehicle board computers. it is reported that this tool is not 100% accurate yet.